JeffAMcGee/www/content/mvc-frameworks.md

 I'm not sure if it lets you build maintainable apps.
 In particular, they have their own protocol for talking between the server and the client.
-I really like the seperation of concerns that restful http over json enforces.
+I really like the separation of concerns that restful http over json enforces.
 They also wrote their own package manager instead of using npm, and I wanted to get to know npm.
 I decided against meteor for this project.